Toys / LEGO Time Cruisers

 .
 The story revolved around the adventures of Dr. Cyber, his young assistant and nephew Tim, their monkey Ingo and their robot Wacco who traveled through space and time using very bizarre-looking gadgets which were fueled by spinning Hypno-Disks.
 To travel to a specific time, these machines depended on the power of... hats!
 Historical hats — pirate hats, wizard hats, knight helmets, space gear, tribal masks, basically every type of headgear from other LEGO lines that the set designers could include.

 The theme's second year of production introduced an enemy faction called the Time Twisters, lead by the evil brothers Tony Twister and Professor Millennium.
 Their goal was to meddle with the past and steal items of value that they stored in their cylinder hats.
 Their crew consisted of skeletons and ghosts, for whatever reason.

-ran a series of comics based upon the misadventures of Tim and Ali
+ran a new comic series by Hagen, now based upon the misadventures of Tim and his monkey Ali

 as they traveled through The Multiverse